Posted by Rob Packard on September 23, 2014

 In the FDA QSIT Manual (http://bit.ly/QSITManual), the word “validation” appears in the QSR 78 times.
-This exceeds the frequency of the word “verification,” “production,” “corrective” and the acronym “CAPA.”
+This exceeds the frequency of the name “verification,” “production,” “corrective” and the acronym “CAPA.”
 The word “validation” is almost as frequent as the word “management”–which appears 80 times in the QSIT Manual.
 The section of the QSIT Manual specific to design validation is pages 35-40.

 The FDA selects only one product or product family when they are inspecting design controls.
 Therefore, if you keep track of which products have already been inspected by the agency, you can often predict the most likely product for the investigator to select during the next inspection.
 The number of MDRs and recalls reported will have an impact on the investigator’s selection.
-Class I devices are not selected.
+Class, I devices are not selected.

 Risk analysis is seldom reviewed in great detail–except software risk analysis.
-However, when nonconforming product is reworked, it is required to review the adverse effects of rework.
+However, when a nonconforming product is reworked, it is required to review the adverse effects of rework.
 QSIT inspectors will expect you to document this review of risks.
-Investigators will also expect risks to be reviewed and updated in accordance with trend analysis of complaints, service reports and nonconformities.
+Investigators will also expect risks to be reviewed and updated in accordance with trend analysis of complaints, service reports, and nonconformities.
 Finally, when companies assess the need to report recalls, the FDA expects to see a health hazard evaluation to be completed (http://bit.ly/HHE-Form).
-A detailed review of risk analysis is uncommon in QSIT inspections, but receives a greater emphasis in the review of CE marking applications.
+A detailed review of risk analysis is uncommon in QSIT inspections but receives greater emphasis in the review of CE marking applications.

 Predetermined Acceptance Criteria